-August Monthly Mission: InterFaith Food Shuttle The Inter-Faith Food Shuttle s opening a new warehouse at 2436 S Miami Blvd.
+August Monthly Mission: InterFaith Food Shuttle The Inter-Faith Food Shuttle has opened a new warehouse at 2436 S Miami Blvd.
 This warehouse will serve as the center of operations for the BackPack Buddies and School Pantry programs.
-Our monthly mission for August is to welcome them to the neighborhood and get to know the work they do.
-We'll collect healthy non-perishable food items on Sunday, 8/12 and 8/19.
-Here's a list of the food items needed.
-On WED AUG 22 from 9 - 11am, we'll meet at the new warehouse and spend time packing or sorting food for the BackPack program.
-They do require a minimum age of 8 to participate.
-Please sign up here.
+Our monthly mission for August in welcoming them to the neighborhood and getting to know the work they do was collection of healthy non-perishable food items (about 300 pounds worth) and volunteering at the warehouse sorting food and preparing bags for BackPack Buddies (20 volunteers with about 2700 pounds of food sorted).

 May Monthly Mission: Book Drive!
 Children who don't read or don't have access to books during summer months experience something called the "Summer Slide," which means they lose two months of reading skills and need six weeks of re-teaching once the new school year begins.
 In order to address this challenge, All Saints' is partnering with local elementary school, Spring Valley, to collect books that will be distributed to students before they head out for summer vacation.
 Our goal is to collect 300 books, either purchased new or gently used.
 You can purchase books directly from the Spring Valley Media Center Wish List, or bring books to the All Saints' vestibule during the month of May.
 We will hang book cut-outs throughout the vestibule to represent each book collected, so please let us know if you purchase directly through the wish list!
 Thank you for helping to grow young readers in our community!